VileVillain98/DSA_Assignment_1_2023-X3000/README.md

 For Q-1:

-The problem centers on developing a Restful API for effectively managing staff, their offices, and allocated courses within the Faculty of Computing and Informatics.
-These offices can accommodate multiple lecturers.
-A lecturer is characterized by essential attributes, including a staff number, office number, staff name, title, and a list of the courses they are teaching.
-Additionally, a course is characterized by specific details such as the course name, course code, and NQF (National Qualifications Framework) level.
-The API should include the following functionalities: • Add a new lecturer • Retrieve a list of all lecturers within the faculty. • Update an existing lecturer's information. • Retrieve the details of a specific lecturer by their staff number. • Delete a lecturer's record by their staff number. • Retrieve all the lecturers that teach a certain course. • Retrieve all the lecturers that sit in the same office.
+The goal is to create a Restful API to manage staff, offices, and courses within the Faculty of Computing and Informatics.
+Offices can have multiple lecturers, and each lecturer has attributes like staff number, office number, staff name, title, and a list of courses they teach.
+Courses have attributes like course name, course code, and NQF level.
+The API should provide these functions:

-Note that the staff number should serve as a unique identifier for a lecturer.
+- Add a new lecturer
+- List all lecturers in the faculty
+- Update lecturer information
+- Get details of a lecturer by staff number
+- Delete a lecturer by staff number
+- List lecturers teaching a specific course
+- List lecturers sharing the same office.

-The task is to define the API following the OpenAPI standard and implement the client and service in the Ballerina language.
+Staff numbers are unique identifiers for lecturers.
+The API should adhere to the OpenAPI standard and be implemented in the Ballerina language.
 For Q-2:

-The task is to design and implement a library system using gRPC that allows two types of users— a student and a librarian—to interact with the system.
-The system should provide essential functionalities for managing books, borrowing them, and returning them.
-The student should be able to get a list of available books, borrow a book, search for a book, locate it, and return a book.
-On the other hand, a librarian should be able to add a book, update a book, remove a book, and list all the borrowed books.
-In short, we have the following operations: • add_book, where the librarian creates a book.
-The books should have the following fields: title, author_1, optional author_2, location of the book in library, ISBN (International Standard Book Number), and status, if the book is available or not.
-This operation should return the ISBN for the added book. • create_users, where several users, each with a specific profile, are created.
-The users are streamed to the server, and the response is returned once the operation completes. • update-book, where the librarian alters the details of the given book. • remove-book, where the librarian removes a book from the collection of library books.
-The function should return the new list of books after the book have been removed. • List_avaialable_books, where a student gets a list of all the available books. • locate_book, where a student searches for a book based on their ISBN.
-If the book is available, the function should return the location of the book; otherwise, tell the student that the book is not available. • borrow-book, where a student borrows a book by providing their user ID and the book's ISBN.
+The goal is to create a library system using gRPC for two types of users: students and librarians.
+Students can view available books, borrow, search, locate, and return books.
+Librarians can add, update, remove books, and list borrowed ones.
+Key operations include:

+- add_book: Librarian adds a book with title, authors, location, ISBN, and availability, returning the ISBN.
+- create_users: Multiple users with different profiles are created and streamed to the server.
+- update-book: Librarian modifies book details.
+- remove-book: Librarian deletes a book, returning the updated book list.
+- List_available_books: Students get a list of available books.
+- locate_book: Students search for a book by ISBN and get its location if available.
+- borrow-book: Students borrow a book with their user ID and the book's ISBN.
-The task is to define a protocol buffer contract with the remote functions and implement both the client and the server in the Ballerina Language.

-##NB: The clients should be able to use the generated gRPC client code to connect to the server and perform operations as implemented in the service.
-Clients should be able to handle user input and display relevant information to the user.
+The task involves defining a protocol buffer contract and implementing client and server in Ballerina.
+Clients should use the generated gRPC client code for operations, handle user input, and display relevant information.